Norwich Food Network

 In November 2018 four members of the network, The Feed, Norwich Foodbank, Norwich Foodhub and FoodCycle formed the Norwich Food Alliance and linked with Norwich City Council to create, with the network and other partners a Food Poverty Action Plan for Norwich which was launched in November 2019.
 Following the launch of the plan it was agreed that the network would take on the development and delivery of the plan as part of it's ongoing role.

-Prior to March 2020 as part of the plan development Norwich projects were invited to apply for City council funding to help implement the Food Poverty Action Plan focussing on Community Fridges, Recipe Cards for healthy meals and Cooking Skills Sessions for young people the network then voted to allocate the funding.
+As part of the plan development Norwich projects were invited to apply for City council funding to help implement the Food Poverty Action Plan focusing on Community Fridges, Recipe Cards for healthy meals and Cooking Skills Sessions for young people.
+The network members then voted to allocate the funding.
 Some of the projects have been delayed due to Covid 19 but the community fridges are in place in schools and at The Feed (pictured above) and The Phoenix Centre for residents to access.

-If you are part of a group or organisation that works to reduce food poverty and you would like to join the Norwich Food Network please email
+If you are part of a group or organisation that works to reduce food poverty in some way and you would like to join the Norwich Food Network please email

 email@example.com for more info.